Creating positive change through

 • Demonstrate compassion, kindness, and respect for all living creatures.

 • Judge our effectiveness and progress by the extent to which animals lives are saved and improved as well as by the positive experiences the families we interact with have.

 • Lead by example, follow the METTA values by providing exceptional care to the animals in our care, educating the public, and making positive change within our community.

 • Proper records and separate bank accounts for rescue activities will be kept.

 • Remain open and honest to the public regarding finances and the animals under our care.

 • Represent the rescue in a professional manor by maintaining a respectful demeanor and attitude at all times.

 • Respond to inquiries promptly and offer helpful information when available.

-• Do not pass judgment on shelters or other rescues and offer help when in a place to do so.
+• Do not pass judgment on shelters, other rescues, or pet owners, and offer help when in a place to do so.

-• Members of the rescue will not abuse the rescue system by befitting from any personal gain, including for their own pets.
+• Members of the rescue will not abuse the rescue system by benefiting from any personal gain, including for their own pets.

 • Do what we say we do!